supercoderz/pyflightdata/README.md

 or

     api.get_history_by_tail_number('VT-ALL')

+The above two methods also allow you to specify the page number and the limit as well.
+The default is page number 1 and limit 100, the maximum limit.

+    api.get_history_by_tail_number('VT-ALL',1,100)

 There are methods that you can use to get the list of all the airlines, their fleet list and list of all flight numbers